MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/setupdiag-tool-for-windows-10-upgrade.md

 > [!NOTE]
 > This is a 300 level topic (moderate advanced).
 >
-> See [Resolve Windows 10 upgrade errors](resolve-windows-10-upgrade-errors.md) for a full list of topics in this article.<br>
+> See [Resolve Windows 10 upgrade errors](/windows/deployment/upgrade/resolve-windows-10-upgrade-errors) for a full list of topics in this article.

 &nbsp;[
 :::image type="content" source="media/setupdiag-tool-for-windows-10-upgrade/download.png" alt-text="Download SetupDiag." border="false":::